 The term “sentiment” marks the recognition that emotions are social and historical.
 We tend to think of feelings as personal and interior—yet it is often easy to see that they are structured and shared.
-“Sentiment,” “sentimental,” and “sentimentality” are used at moments when the entanglement of the subjective and the public is implicitly or explicitly acknowledged.
-This entanglement makes them vexed and value-laden categories.
-They have a complex range of uses in everyday language and have been the focus of much debate in American studies and cultural studies.
+“Sentiment,” “sentimental,” and “sentimentality” are used at moments when the entanglement of the subjective and the public is explicitly acknowledged or (often) invoked and obscured.
+They are vexed and value-laden terms, which have a complex range of uses in everyday speech and have been the focus of much debate in literary history, American studies, and cultural studies.

-“Sentiment” is a very old word in English (the Oxford English Dictionary cites examples from Chaucer, in the fourteenth century).
+“Sentiment” is a very old word in English (the Oxford English Dictionary cites examples from Chaucer in the fourteenth century).
 Its longer derivatives “sentimental” and “sentimentality,” on the other hand, entered the language in the mid-eighteenth century, at a moment when a great deal of attention was being paid to the moral and social function of emotion.
-Philosophers such as Francis Hutcheson (1742/2003) and Adam Smith (1759/1966) found the source of benevolence in sympathy for others, and the contemporary authors of novels of sensibility portrayed their characters’ intense emotional responsiveness as admirable and morally improving (Todd 1986).
+“Common Sense” philosophers such as Francis Hutcheson ( 2003) and Adam Smith ( 1966) found the source of benevolence in sympathy for others, and the contemporary authors of novels of sensibility portrayed their characters’ intense emotional responsiveness as admirable and morally improving (Todd 1986).
 What was at stake in these philosophical and literary works was the shared and structured nature of feelings—their ability to link individuals in a chain of sympathy and the view that they could and should be cultivated.
-In the process, they were creating a quite comprehensive system of beliefs and values, blending an account of mental life—what we would now call psychology—with epistemology and ethics.
-In this conceptual system, the process of identification—how an individual puts himself or herself in someone else’s place and claims knowledge of what that other person is thinking and feeling—establishes the grounds for virtuous behavior and a humane social order.
+In the process, they were creating a comprehensive system of beliefs and values, blending an account of mental life (what we would now call psychology) with epistemology and ethics.
+In this conceptual system, the process of identification—how an individual puts themself in someone else’s place and claims knowledge of what that other person is thinking and feeling—establishes the grounds for virtuous behavior and a humane social order.

-Scholars of literature and culture have sometimes been skeptical of the link between these works and sentimentality in the United States, opposing U.S. to European traditions in the exceptionalist mode that once characterized much American studies research.
-By the end of the twentieth century, however, conversations about sensibility, sympathy, and sentiment had become thoroughly transatlantic (Fliegelman 1993; Barnes 1997; Ellison 1999).
-Racialized and gendered performances of emotional affiliation are important in Anglo-American thought, whether we examine the Declaration of Independence, William Hill Brown’s The Power of Sympathy (1789/1996)—often called the first American novel—or Harriet Beecher Stowe’s Uncle Tom’s Cabin (1852/1981).
-In the latter, the narrator implicates the reader in a series of common experiences and bodily sensations and offers this famous injunction to oppose slavery emotionally: “There is one thing that every individual can do,—they can see to it that they feel right.
-An atmosphere of sympathetic influence encircles every human being; and the man or woman who feels strongly, healthily and justly, on the great interests of humanity, is a constant benefactor to the human race” (1852/1981, 385).
-The influence of moral philosophy is clearly visible in the text that is probably the single most influential work of sentimental fiction.
+Scholars of literature and culture have sometimes been skeptical about linking these works to sentimentality in the United States, thus reinscribing an opposition between US and European traditions in the exceptionalist mode that once characterized much American studies research.
+By the end of the twentieth century, however, most conversations about sensibility, sympathy, and sentiment had become thoroughly transatlantic (Fliegelman 1993; Barnes 1997; Ellison 1999).
+Racialized and gendered performances of emotional affiliation are important in Anglo-American thought, whether we examine the Declaration of Independence, William Hill Brown’s The Power of Sympathy ( 1996)—often called the first American novel—or Harriet Beecher Stowe’s Uncle Tom’s Cabin ( 1981).
+In the latter, the narrator implicates the reader in a series of bodily sensations and common experiences and offers this famous injunction to oppose slavery through emotion: “There is one thing that every individual can do,—they can see to it that they feel right.
+An atmosphere of sympathetic influence encircles every human being; and the man or woman who feels strongly, healthily and justly, on the great interests of humanity, is a constant benefactor to the human race” (385).
+The influence of moral philosophy is clearly visible in the text that may be the single most influential work that mobilizes sentiment to political ends.

-In this constellation of attitudes and practices—which Raymond Williams (1977/1999, 128–35) might have called a “structure of feeling”—the home is imagined as a haven hedged off from the values of the marketplace and the state.
+In this constellation of attitudes and practices—what Raymond Williams ( 1997, 128–35) called a “structure of feeling”—private life and the home are imagined as havens hedged off from the values of the marketplace and the state.
 Sympathy and benevolence are effective within a zone protected from the corrosive realities of economics and politics.
-One irony of this scenario is that it requires us to forget the everyday experience of family relations, which frequently entail negotiations over money and power.
-Another is that private homes of this sort can only be maintained by a constant flow of commodities to be consumed behind their doors.
-They rely on the labor of those who produce those commodities and often on the labor of domestic servants who may even (especially before the twentieth century) reside within them.
-And they are the constant focus of public discourses and of government regulation and support, from sermons about the family to twentieth-century tax subsidies for homeownership.
-Sentimentality in our day is still intertwined with domestic ideology.
-It continues to proclaim the distinctive power of the private, while implicitly demonstrating the inseparability of the public and the private—or, we might say, the personal and the political—both at the level of individual psychology and in our cognitive maps of society (June Howard 2001).
+One irony of this scenario is that it requires us to forget the everyday experience of romantic and family relations, which frequently entail negotiations over money and power.
+Another is that private homes can only be maintained by a constant flow of commodities to be consumed behind their doors.
+They rely on the labor of those who produce those commodities and often on the labor of domestic servants who might even (especially before the twentieth century) reside within them.
+And they are the constant focus of public discourses and of government regulation and support, from sermons about the family to tax subsidies for homeownership.
+Sentimentality in our day continues to proclaim the distinctive power of the private while implicitly demonstrating the inseparability of private and public—or, we might say, the personal and the political—both at the level of individual psychology and in our cognitive maps of society (June Howard 2001).
 Lauren Berlant treats the sentimental as “a main historical artery for making affect worlds,” analyzing women’s culture as an intimate public that circulates profoundly destructive fantasies of gendered and national belonging (2008, 2011).

-It seems unlikely that the controversies over sentimentality will be resolved by scholarly argument.
 The stigmatizing sense of “sentimental” entered the language almost with the word itself.
-After the mid-nineteenth century, hostility to sentimentality hardened and became more organized, especially through the misleading opposition between self-consciously literary texts and feminized didactic works.
-Realist writers, for instance, often defined their movement against sentimentality, even as they incorporated many elements of it (W. Morgan 2004); later, modernists were still more dismissive.
+After the mid-nineteenth century, hostility hardened and became more organized, especially through the misleading opposition between self-consciously literary texts and feminized didactic works.
+Realist writers, for instance, often defined their movement against sentimentality, even as they incorporated many elements of it (W. Morgan 2004; Dawson 2015).
+Later, modernists were still more dismissive.
 In literary history during the twentieth century, the sentimental tradition was more and more thoroughly erased—until feminist scholars insisted that it was worthy of attention.
-Since that time, literary and cultural history has been rewritten.
-American studies still sometimes oscillates between affirming the sentimental as an expression of women’s values and denouncing it as oppressive.
-Both of these perspectives have merit, and current scholarship is integrating them in a more fully historicized and critical view—as well as recognizing the pervasive presence of sentimentality, not just in one kind of literature but in many of the stories we tell about our lives.
-The term will remain charged and complex so long as our maps of the self and the world are divided between public and private, reason and emotion.
-The sentimental is a hinge that swings between the social and the subjective—reminding us, if we are willing to listen, that they are connected—but also that they cannot be separated.
+Since that time, much of literary and cultural history has been rewritten.
+But “sentiment” and its derivatives still appear constantly in articles and books, and our more historicized and nuanced view of the tradition does not seem to deter scholars from taking sides (McCann 2015).
+We continue to oscillate between seeing this structure of feeling as oppressive and valuing it as a recognition of human connectedness or the expression of subordinated perspective.
+The term is a keyword because it is charged and complex; it shapes our modern map of the world.
+The sentimental is a hinge that swings between private and public, the social and the subjective.
+It reminds us, if we are willing to listen, not only that they are connected—but also that they cannot be separated.